apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/5-datasets.md

 # Using your own data with custom `Dataset`s

-Sometimes you have data that doesn't quite fit the format expected by the included [Dataset](/api/python/docs/api/gluon/data/index.html#mxnet.gluon.data.Dataset)s.
-You might be able to preprocess your data to fit the expected format, but it is easy to create your own dataset to do this.
+Sometimes you have data that doesn't quite fit the format expected by the included [Dataset](/api/python/docs/api/gluon/data/index.html#mxnet.gluon.data.Dataset) classes.
+You might be able to preprocess your data to fit the expected format, but it may be easier to create your own dataset to do this.

-All you need to do is create a class that implements a `__getitem__` method, that returns a sample (i.e. a tuple of [mx.nd.NDArray](/api/python/docs/api/ndarray/ndarray.html#mxnet.ndarray.NDArray)'s).
+To create your own custom `Dataset` you need to create a class that implements a `__getitem__` method and returns a sample (i.e. a tuple of [mx.nd.NDArray](/api/python/docs/api/ndarray/ndarray.html#mxnet.ndarray.NDArray)'s).

-# New in MXNet 2.0: faster C++ backend dataloaders
+# New in MXNet 2.0: faster C++ backend DataLoaders

-As part of an effort to speed up the current data loading pipeline using gluon dataset and dataloader, a new dataloader was created that uses only a C++ backend and avoids potentially slow calls to Python functions.
+As part of an effort to speed up the current data loading pipeline using gluon dataset and dataloader, a new dataloader was created that uses the C++ backend and avoids potentially slow calls to Python functions.

 See [original issue](https://github.com/apache/incubator-mxnet/issues/17269), [pull request](https://github.com/apache/incubator-mxnet/pull/17464) and [implementation](https://github.com/apache/incubator-mxnet/pull/17841).

-The current data loading pipeline is the major bottleneck for many training tasks.
-The flow can be summarized as:
+The data loading pipeline is the major bottleneck for many training tasks.
+This flow can be summarized as:

 ```python